Gymnoconia interstitialis: Hosts and symptoms

 Wild and cultivated raspberries and blackberries are the most common host for Gymnoconia interstitialis.
 A resistant host has been discovered in Illinois – the Snyder.
 Signs of the disease begin to appear in the spring.
+In the spring infected plants' newly formed shoot can be weak and spindly with stunted canes.
 Glandular bodies form on the top side of the leaves, even before they are entirely unfolded.
 Once fully mature, these bodies appear as black specks with chlorosis (yellowing) around them.
 Not all leaves or leaflets of the plant will have the specks.
 Several weeks after the initial appearance of the bodies, a rust will begin to form on the underside of the leaf.
 The rust is composed of sori, who will eventually break open and release an orange-colored mass of spores—this is where the disease gets the name "orange rust".
 Typically, this release of spores is quite intense and ends up filling the whole underside of the leaf with the orange spores.
 The affected leaves dwarf and roll into themselves, rendering them useless.

 Disease cycle

 Gymnoconia interstitialis is a fungus – specifically a basidiomycete.
 The mycelium lives from year to year in the affected plant.
-You can find the mycelium in the roots of the plant between the cells of the cortex (near the cambium).
+7 cortex (near the cambium).
 The parenchyma inside of the leaves becomes infected.
 When in a young plant, hyphae may be found in any of the tissues.
 In the affected organs of the plant, the mycelium develops haustoria, which appear as side branching from the mycelium.
 The haustoria penetrate through cell walls to extract nutrients, while the fungus follows the growing-tip of the plant.
+The mycelium also grow downward to the root crown and new shoots growing from the crown will be rusted the following year.
 As discussed in the "Hosts and Symptoms" section, black bodies appear on the upper surface of the leaves during the spring.
 These black bodies are sterile and are referred to as spermagonia, or pycnia.
 The orange "cushions" that develop later on the under-side of the leaf are forming spores, which have the capability to germinate all at once.
 From each spore a short promycelium (the germ tube of the spore) bearing four sporidia is protruded.
 During the growing season, these sporidia cause infections on other plants in the raspberry and blackberry families.
 The sporidia give rise to mycelium, and once winter comes, the fungus is dormant.
 The disease overwinters as mycelium in the canes, crown and roots of the plants.

+Management

+To control Gymnoconia interstitialis ensure that you are using disease free stock.
+Cultural practices will be very helpful in control, pruning and burning infected canes, roots, berries and leaves before pustules break open.